 Containing the cities of Anaheim, Santa Ana, Irvine, and Huntington Beach, California's Orange County in California is the sixth most-populous county in the United States, home to more than three million people.

 With attractions like Disneyland, Knott's Berry Farm, and a plethora of beaches, this county is a popular tourist destination, but it can be rather expensive to visit and live in Orange County.
-Fortunately, though, there are plenty of free things to do if you know where to look.

 With famous beaches like Huntington Beach, Newport Beach, Laguna Beach, Dana Point, and San Clemente, Orange County is one of the best destinations in the Los Angeles for a day spent by the ocean.

 Right along the Pacific Coast Highway in Huntington Beach is the Bolsa Chica Ecological Reserve, a bird lover's paradise.
 With a trail that runs along the inside of the wetlands away from the road, this nature reserve is an ideal destination for beachgoers who want to explore a bit of wilderness, too.

 Bolsa Chica Wetlands is an entirely free destination with easy access from the highway.
 Additionally, there's a wildlife viewing bridge that crosses the wetlands, so you can immerse yourself in nature without having to get dirty.

 Laguna Beach is an arts community that hosts three summer-long arts festivals every year.
 The festivals are not free, but they also have the highest concentration of art galleries and open artist studios that are free to visit.
 Most of the galleries are open all year long, but artist studios may be closed in the summer while artists are participating in the festivals.